Neutrophil extracellular traps: Anti-microbial activity

-NETs disarm pathogens with antimicrobial proteins such as neutrophil elastase, cathepsin G and histones that have a high affinity for DNA.
-NETs provide for a high local concentration of antimicrobial components and bind, disarm, and kill microbes extracellularly independent of phagocytic uptake.
+NETs disarm pathogens by using antimicrobial proteins such as neutrophil elastase, cathepsin G and histones, which have a high affinity for DNA.
+NETs provide for a high local concentration of antimicrobial components and bind, disarm and kill microbes extracellularly, independently of phagocytic uptake.
 In addition to their antimicrobial properties, NETs may serve as a physical barrier that prevents further spread of the pathogens.
 Furthermore, delivering the granule proteins into NETs may keep potentially injurious proteins like proteases from diffusing away and inducing damage in tissue adjacent to the site of inflammation.
 NET formation has also been shown to augment macrophage bactericidal activity in response to multiple bacterial pathogens.

 More recently, it has also been shown that not only bacteria but also pathogenic fungi such as Candida albicans induce neutrophils to form NETs that capture and kill C. albicans hyphal as well as yeast-form cells.
 NETs have also been documented in association with Plasmodium falciparum infections in children.

 While it was originally proposed that NETs would be formed in tissues at a site of bacterial/yeast infection, NETs have also been shown to form within blood vessels during sepsis (specifically in the lung capillaries and liver sinusoids).
 Intra-vascular NET formation is tightly controlled and is regulated by platelets, which sense severe infection via platelet TLR4 and then bind to and activate neutrophils to form NETs.
 Platelet-induced NET formation occurs very rapidly (in minutes) and may or may not result in death of the neutrophils.
 NETs formed in blood vessels can catch circulating bacteria as they pass through the vessels.
 Trapping of bacteria under flow has been imaged directly in flow chambers in vitro and intravital microscopy demonstrated that bacterial trapping occurs in the liver sinusoids and lung capillaries (sites where platelets bind neutrophils).